Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 pros

 The main advantage of Suprax in the treatment of prostatitis is its high antibacterial activity against gram-negative bacterial strains.
-Suprax allows you to get rid of prostatitis caused by gonococci, enterobacteria, Proteus, Klebsiella and Escherichia coli.
+Suprax allows you to get rid of prostatitis caused by gonococci, enterobacteria, Proteus, Klebsiella and E. coli.

 Suprax is a drug for oral administration.
 It has three forms of release - in capsules, in tablets, in suspension, so it can be used for treatment not only in a hospital, but also at home.